Sufficient conditions for bipartite rigidity, symmetric completability and hyperconnectivity of graphs: Introduction

 \section{Introduction}

 We consider three families of matroids defined by Kalai~\cite{K} on the edge set of a graph $G=(V,E)$.
 Suppose $d\geq 1$ is an integer and $p:V\to \R^d$ is a realisation of $G$ in $\R^d$.
-We say that $p$ is {\em generic} if the multiset of coordinates of the points $p(v)$, $v\in V$, is algebraically independent over $\rat$. \begin{itemize} \item When $G$ is {\em semisimple}, i.e.~each vertex of $G$ is incident with at most one loop and no parallel edges, the {\em symmetric completion matroid of $(G,p)$}, denoted by $\cS(G,p)$, is the row matroid of the $|E|\times d|V|$ matrix $S(G,p)$ with rows indexed by $E$ and sets of $d$ consecutive columns indexed by $V$, in which the row indexed by a non-loop edge $uv\in E$ is and the row indexed by a loop edge $uu\in E$ is The {\em $d$-dimensional symmetric completion matroid of $G$}, denoted by $\cS_d(G)$, is given by the matroid $\cS(G,p)$ for any generic $p$.
+We say that $p$ is {\em generic} if the multiset of coordinates of the points $p(v)$, $v\in V$, is algebraically independent over $\rat$. \begin{itemize} \item When $G$ is {\em semisimple}, i.e.~each vertex of $G$ is incident with at most one loop and no parallel edges, the {\em symmetric completion matroid of $(G,p)$}, denoted by $\cS_d(G,p)$, is the row matroid of the $|E|\times d|V|$ matrix $S(G,p)$ with rows indexed by $E$ and sets of $d$ consecutive columns indexed by $V$, in which the row indexed by a non-loop edge $uv\in E$ is and the row indexed by a loop edge $uu\in E$ is The {\em $d$-dimensional symmetric completion matroid of $G$}, denoted by $\cS_d(G)$, is given by the matroid $\cS_d(G,p)$ for any generic $p$.
 Note that this is well-defined, i.e.\ it does not depend on the (generic) choice of $p$.

-\item When $G$ is simple, the {\em hyperconnectivity matroid} of $(G,p)$, denoted by $\cH_d(G,p)$, is the row matroid of the $|E|\times d|V|$ matrix $H(G,p)$ with rows indexed by $E$ and sets of $d$ consecutive columns indexed by (a fixed ordering of the vertices in) $V$, in which the row indexed by an edge $uv\in E$ with $u<v$ is The {\em $d$-dimensional hyperconnectivity matroid of $G$}, denoted by $\cH_d(G)$, is given by the matroid $\cH(G,p)$ for any generic $p$.
-Note that $\cH(G,p)$ does not depend on the chosen ordering of $V$, and $\cH_d(G)$ does not depend on the (generic) choice of $p$.
+\item When $G$ is simple, the {\em hyperconnectivity matroid} of $(G,p)$, denoted by $\cH_d(G,p)$, is the row matroid of the $|E|\times d|V|$ matrix $H(G,p)$ with rows indexed by $E$ and sets of $d$ consecutive columns indexed by (a fixed ordering of the vertices in) $V$, in which the row indexed by an edge $uv\in E$ with $u<v$ is The {\em $d$-dimensional hyperconnectivity matroid of $G$}, denoted by $\cH_d(G)$, is given by the matroid $\cH_d(G,p)$ for any generic $p$.
+Note that $\cH_d(G,p)$ does not depend on the chosen ordering of $V$ or the (generic) choice of $p$.

 \item When $G$ is bipartite, the $d$-dimensional symmetric completion and hyperconnectivity matroids of $G$ are identical.
 We refer to this common matroid as the {\em $d$-dimensional birigidity matroid} of $G$, and denote it by $\cB_d(G)$. \end{itemize}